 - Support for noisy functions.
 Results of A/B tests and simulations with reinforcement learning agents often exhibit high amounts of noise.
 Ax supports state-of-the-art algorithms which work better than traditional Bayesian optimization in high-noise settings.

 - Customization.
 Ax's developer API makes it easy to integrate custom data modeling and decision algorithms.
 This allows developers to build their own custom optimization services with minimal overhead.

 - Multi-modal experimentation.
 Ax has first-class support for running and combining data from different types of experiments, such as "offline" simulation data and "online" data from real-world experiments.

 - Multi-objective optimization.
-Ax supports multi-objective and constrained optimization, which are common to real-world problems.
-Examples of constrained optimization include "improve load time without increasing data use".
+Ax supports multi-objective and constrained optimization which are common to real-world problems, like improving load time without increasing data use.